 Data and surveillance

-No laboratory confirmed rubella cases were reported to us between 1 January and 30 June 2019.
-The last reported case of laboratory confirmed rubella was in 2017.
+No laboratory-confirmed cases of rubella were reported to HPS in the first quarter of 2020.
+The last reported case of laboratory-confirmed rubella in Scotland was in 2017.

 Congenital rubella surveillance